- Luke 9:10-17

 Background of the Miracle:

-- “Feeding the 5000″ is the only miracle recorded by all four gospels.
+- “Feeding the five thousand” is the only miracle recorded by all four gospels.

 - Disciples came from their mission, they were tired and hungry, did not have time to eat.
 They needed rest.

-- Jesus wanted him and his disciples to withdraw from the crowd so that they can have some rest.
+- Jesus wanted him and his disciples to withdraw from the crowd so that they could have some rest.

-- They headed to Bethesda, by boat to discourage crowd from following them. (also check out Jesus healed disable man at Pool of Bethesda)
+- They headed to Bethsaida (Luke 9:10), by boat to discourage crowd from following them. (also check out Jesus healed disable man at Pool of Bethesda)

-- Meaning of Bethesda is the “Fisherman’s house”, it was home of Philip, Andrew and Peter.
+- Bethsaida means the “Fisherman’s house” (Strong’s concordance), it was also home of Philip, Andrew and Peter.

 How do we respond when some one invade our privacy?